 - Wrap the two pieces of wire around several times to create a handmade wire-wrapped bail on the donut.

 - Clip the excess wire with wire cutters and use chain-nose pliers to pinch the wires flush so they don't stick out.

 - To create the wire-wrapped rose quartz links, cut 22-24 pieces of wire, each 3" long.

 Free Technique Sheets & How-Tos Suggested Supplies

-- Make a wrapped loop on one end of the wire, and slide on an egg-shaped gemstone bead.
+- Make a wrapped loop on one end of the wire, and slide on a round gemstone bead.
+8-10mm beads work great with this size donut.
 Make a wrapped loop on the other end, and cut the excess wire.

 - With a second piece of wire, make a loop on one end, and attach the completed link you just made to the end.
 Finish the other end with a wrapped loop.

 - Continue to make and add links, until you have two chains (one for each side), each with 11 links.
 If you want a longer necklace, make more links.
 The finished length of this necklace is 18".